 When I would pick everybody up at the bottom at different times throughout the day I was inspired to hear stories of sweet moves or a crash, a flat tire, or a broken pinky.
 Everybody was very stoked.
 Being around enthusiastic, passionate people is almost as exciting as the riding itself.

 Because the shuttle takes about 35 minutes, it gave us a nice window for everybody to get to know one another, swap stories, and of course, talk about bikes!

 The drive up Reddish is unique in the fact that you can get a visual on the terrain you’ll be riding down.
 It was nice to have the time to talk about route options and also point out key places not to miss and fun little moves to explore.

 Some folks would sit a lap out, enjoy their lunch at their pace, and hop on the next shuttle back to the top.
-The weather was beautiful so it was easy to sit out and enjoy the day.
+The weather was beautiful so it was easy to sit one run out and enjoy the day.

 On behalf of everybody at Bluestone Bike and Run, We look forward to introducing more riders to our area as well as providing a service that gets folk out doing what they love.

 Get your tickets for the February event now!